jdcloud-bds/bds-bch/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-about: Report a bug when run the bds-btc
+about: Report a bug when run the bds-bch
 ---
 (NOTE: Please use this template while reporting a bug and provide as much info as possible)